nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/theme/theme-how-to-index/how-to-declare-the-css-and-javascript-resources-used-in-your-templates.md

 ---
-title: How to Declare the CSS and JavaScript Resources Used in Your Templates
+title: 'HOWTO: Declare the CSS and JavaScript Resources Used in Your Templates - JSF UI'
 review:
     comment: ''
     date: '2018-01-15'
     status: ok
 details:
     howto:
-        excerpt: Learn how to declare and add the CSS and JavaScript ressources in your templates.
+        excerpt: Learn how to declare and add the CSS and JavaScript resources in your templates.
         level: Advanced
         tool: Code editor
         topics: Theme